 Bots are great as a first line of defense.
 However, they are not (yet) as smart as a real human agent worker.
 From our experience at Chatlayer, we have noticed that hybrid forms of chatbots in combination with live agents offer the best user experience.
 This is called human handover or offloading.

-You can configure when a user is transferred to a live chat yourself by adding a special plugin called 'Offloading'.
-When that plugin is reached in a dialog state, the user status will change to 'Offloaded'.
+You can configure when a user is transferred to a live agent yourself by adding a plugin called 'Send to offload provider'.
+When that plugin is reached, the user status will change to 'Offloaded'.
 The user will be transferred to one of the three predefined bot dialogs.

-Human offloading, or disabling the bot and allowing a human agent to take over can happen in four situations:
+Human handover, or disabling the bot and allowing a human agent to take over can happen in four situations:

 User reaches the ‘not understood’ bot dialog.
 This happens when the NLP has low confidence in the understanding of the user’s messages.
 This can be configured to trigger the bot to ask a question “Do you want to talk to a human agent?”

 User reaches a point in the conversation that is not supported yet.
 For example, this could be at the end of the ‘send paper to a new address’ conversation flow.
 The bot will be used to collect the necessary information and when reaching the end of the flow will be connected to a live agent for manual input in the backend system.
 This is already way more efficient than having the user collect all necessary information.

 An option “Request live agent” can be added in the hamburger (overflow) menu in both the web widget and Facebook messenger channel.

 In the Settings menu under Offloading you can set-up a new offloading provider.
 Chatlayer supports multiple market-leading offloading providers.

 The specific configuration will depend on the offloading provider you want to integrate with.

 There are three predefined dialog states specifically for human offloading.